cqbent/mwraadvisory/wp-content/plugins/postmark-approved-wordpress-plugin/readme.txt

 2. Activate plugin in WordPress admin
 3. In WordPress admin, go to Settings then Postmark.
 You will then want to insert your Postmark details.
 If you don't already have a Postmark account, get one at http://postmarkapp.com
 4. Verify sending by entering a recipient email address you have access to and pressing the "Send Test Email" button.
-5. Once verified, then check "Enable" to override wp_mail and send using Postmark instead.
+5. Once verified, then check "Enable" to override `wp_mail` and send using the Postmark API instead.

 == Frequently Asked Questions ==

 = What is Postmark? =

 Postmark is a hosted service that expertly handles all delivery of transactional webapp and web site email.
 This includes welcome emails, password resets, comment notifications, and more.
-If you've ever installed WordPress and had issues with PHP's mail() function not working right, or your WordPress install sends comment notifications or password resets to spam, Postmark makes all of these problems vanish in seconds.
+If you've ever installed WordPress and had issues with PHP's `mail()` function not working right, or your WordPress install sends comment notifications or password resets to spam, Postmark makes all of these problems vanish in seconds.
 Without Postmark, you may not even know you're having delivery problems.
 Find out in seconds by installing and configuring this plugin.

 = Will this plugin work with my WordPress site? =

-The Postmark for WordPress plugin overrides any usage of the wp_mail() function.
+The Postmark for WordPress plugin overrides any usage of the `wp_mail()` function.
 Because of this, if any 3rd party code or plugins send mail directly using the PHP mail function, or any other method, we cannot override it.
-Please contact the makers of any offending plugins and let them know that they should use wp_mail() instead of unsupported mailing functions.
+Please contact the makers of any offending plugins and let them know that they should use `wp_mail()` instead of unsupported mailing functions.

+= TLS Version Requirements/Compatibility =

+The Postmark API requires TLS v1.1 or v1.2 support.
+We recommend using TLS v1.2.

+You can check your TLS v1.2 compatibility using [this plugin](https://wordpress.org/plugins/tls-1-2-compatibility-test/).
+After installing the plugin, change the dropdown for 'Select API Endpoint' to _How's My SSL?_ and run the test.
+If compatibility with TLS v1.2 is not detected, contact your server host or make the necessary upgrades to support TLS v1.1 or v1.2.

+TLS 1.2 requires:

+- PHP 5.5.19 or higher
+- cURL 7.34.0 or higher
+- OpenSSL 1.0.1 or higher

 = Does this cost me money? =